Thechi2000/bootstrap/README.md

     {
         path: String - Path of the file (relative to the root of the application
-        hash: String - Checksum of the file (Crockford Base32 Encoding) }
+        hash: String - Checksum of the file (Crockford Base32 Encoding)
+        placeholder: bool - A placeholder file will never be overwritten, only downloaded when absent }
 ```
 <p>